 Adults – we do not have a weight restriction to ride KJet but you must be able to fit into one of our life jackets.
 We have a wide variety of life jackets available going up to a maximum size of 4XL.

 Because we don’t have height or weight restrictions, the decision on whether the child can sit independently or sit on a guardians lap is subject to KJet staff discretion at the time of check-in.
 When sitting on a guardian’s lap, the guardians arms must be wrapped around the child, holding on to the handrail to help secure the child during the trip especially when the boat spins.
 The guardian has more control seated like this as opposed to the child sitting beside other passengers where there is more chance of movement during spins.
-As well as the safety aspect, small children can see more during the trip in the elevated position of sitting on a knee.

 Unfortunately, pregnant thrill-seekers are unable to ride KJet.